Protecting Real Estate Through The Divorce Process

 Dividing Income-Generating Real Estate Assets

 A real estate portfolio that includes investment real estate and rental real estate can generate substantial income, making it a key element of divorce property division.
-As a certified family relations law specialist, I am skilled at identifying, characterizing, valuing and dividing a wide range of income-generating real estate assets.
+As a certified family relations law specialist, our lead attorney, Zachary D. Smith is skilled at identifying, characterizing, valuing and dividing a wide range of income-generating real estate assets.

 Overcoming The Complexities

-There are any number of issues that can add layers of complexity to the process of dividing real estate in a divorce.
-Real property in other states or countries.
-Inherited real estate.
-Real estate owned with investment partners in a real estate partnership.
-Real estate owned with a family member.
+There are any number of issues that can add layers of complexity to the process of dividing real estate in a divorce, including the following:

 Call Today To Discuss Real Property In Divorce

-There are many difficult decisions that must be made.
+There are many difficult decisions that must be made when real estate is part of a marital estate in a divorce.
 An experienced lawyer can answer your questions and provide you with the information needed in order to make smart choices.
-Call my law office at 513-275-1164 to schedule a consultation or fill out the contact form.
+Call our law office at 513-275-1164 to schedule a consultation or fill out our inquiry form.